shubhamkumaar/pgagi/README.md

-# pgagi-bot
+# TalentScout

 ## Summary
-`pgagi-bot` is a full-stack AI chatbot application designed to provide an interactive chat interface for users to communicate with a Gemini-powered assistant.
+`TalentScout` is a full-stack AI chatbot application designed to provide an interactive chat interface for users to communicate with a Gemini-powered assistant.
 The application supports advanced functionalities such as generating SQL scripts from DDL statements and manages real-time conversations using WebSockets.

 ## Key Features
 *   **Interactive Chat Interface**: A responsive and intuitive user interface built with React and TypeScript for seamless user interaction.